KaisTahar/dqLib/README.md

 # `dqLib`

-`dqLib` is an R package for data quality analysis and reporting.
+`dqLib` is an R package for data quality assessment and reporting.
 `dqLib` provides methods for calculating data quality metrics and generating data quality reports.

 ## Data Quality Metrics